scooter99boston/bbu-gf/docs/gf_controlled/governing_bodies.md

 * **Charter Approval Date**: 2020-xx-xx
 * **Charter Location**: [Technical Steering Committee Charter]()
 * **Meeting Page Location**: [Technical Steering Committee Meeting Page]()
+* **Suggested Participant Skills**: Understanding of distributed ledger technology and willingness to learn Hyperledger Indy ("Indy").
+Preferred candidates will have experience deploying Indy nodes and optimally contributing to Indy.
+Ideally, candidates should be willing and able to contribute to Indy once they join the Committee.
+Candidate should also possess strong communication skills and and ability to work with members of a *Utility Service Provider*.

 ## Governing Board Subgroups
 Excluding the TSC, all Committees and Working Groups are governed by and fall under the the Governing Board.